 By providing dynamic and inspiring role models, engaging hands-on activities, and information on educational opportunities and future careers, the YTS program encourages younger people to continue their studies in science and to make connections between studying science and resulting jobs and careers.

-Since its inception in 2003, the YTS program has involved more than 100 young scientists giving presentations in countless classrooms all over Tasmania.
-These scientists have also taken part in University Open Days, National Science Week events, career expos and science/ art programs, reaching many hundreds of people.
+Since its inception in 2003, the YTS program has involved more than 250 young scientists giving presentations in countless classrooms all over Tasmania.
+These scientists have also taken part in University Open Days, national Science Week events, career expos and science/ art programs, reaching many thousands of people.
 Media coverage has also increased over the years, and contributes to the high public awareness of National Science Week in Tasmania.

 National Science Week is Australia’s annual celebration of science, raising community awareness of the value and relevance of science, acknowledging Australia’s scientific achievements and inspiring young people to investigate careers in science, engineering and technology.

-Young Tassie Scientists is made possible by National Science Week funding from the Department of Industry and Science; and is also financially supported by the Department of Economic Development, Tourism and the Arts (now the Department of State Growth) and the University of Tasmania.
+Young Tassie Scientists is made possible by National Science Week funding from the Department of Industry, Science, Energy and Resources and the University of Tasmania.